How to Hike to Wapta Falls in Yoho National Park

 The great thing about Wapta Falls is that you can hike it in both the summer and winter.
 If you’re hiking in the winter, microspikes and a pole may be helpful for those slippery sections.

-The hike to Wapta Falls hike is one of the easier hikes in Yoho With minimal elevation gain and just 5 km in length it’s well suited to hikers of every ability.
+The hike to Wapta Falls hike is one of the easier hikes in Yoho.
+With minimal elevation gain and just 5 km total in length, it’s well suited to hikers of every ability.

 How Long Does it Take To Hike Wapta Falls?